jluo117/linux-workshop/README.md

 * `sed`
 * `ping`
 * `netstat`
+* `scp`

+### grep
+Lets you search through files or strings piped into it `ls | grep -i myhw` will search the output of ls and try to find 'myhw'

+### tmux
+Allows you to split your terminal into multiple sessions from a single session

+### awk
+Lets you sort and print strings
+`awk '{print $1}' FILE` Will print the first coloumn from a file

+### sed
+Lets you edit strings
+`sed -i s/stringtoreplace/stringreplacewith/g`

+### ping
+Allows you to ping other devices

+### netstat
+Gives you info on network interfaces and very useful in seeing what ports are open

+### scp
+Lets you transfer files

 ## Man pages
 If you don't know the arguments or how to use a command just read the man pages